£15 - 30 mins guitar or ukulele lesson

-With my students I cover a large variety of genres from the popular (Rock, Pop) to the more exotic, such as: flamenco, Mali blues or even Eritrean traditional music.
+With my students I cover a large variety of genres from the popular (Rock, Pop, classical piano music) to the more exotic, such as: flamenco, Mali blues or even Eritrean traditional music.

 In my career as a teacher, my experience ranges from working with 7 year olds in a primary school through to teaching at HND level at Northampton University with modules including: music theory, experimental music, synthesis and sampling.

 I enjoy teaching students at all levels: from the complete beginners to those more advanced.

 The teaching is always tailored to my student’s needs and interests.

 I prepare for grade exam (from Rock school to Trinity and ABRSM) or teach a student’s favourite music always ensuring he or she learns the correct technique allowing them to progress as guitarists, pianists or ukulele players with time.

 I encourage students to boost their creativity by composing and recording their own music.
 It is remarkable how many people who believe they lack any creativity end up composing interesting music.